exoplatform/exo-documentation/docs/ManageTasks.rst

 To reflect the progress of a task, you can change its status.
 There are two ways of doing it:

--  Edit the taks and change its status to the desired one
+-  Edit the task and change and select the corresponding status in their Status field.
 -  Drag the task from its first column and the drop it to the desired one.
 The drag&drop is feasible in both views BOARD and LIST.

 .. _Intoduction: